Mahesh1356/Markdown-editor/README.md

 ** *

-**Note:** *Before seeing editor view, Run backend app.
+**Note:** *Before seeing Html view, Run backend app.
 MD to HTML conversion is happened on the backend and is returned as the response*